-Bobbi, traditionally Robert up till now, is a celebrating her birthday in the company of her friends, all of whom are either married or engaged.
+Bobbi, traditionally Robert up till now, is celebrating her 35th birthday in the company of her friends, all of whom are either married or engaged.
 Through a series of visits with the couples we learn that the well-liked Bobbi has trouble with commitment as evidenced in her numerous affairs, but still hopes to find the right person for her.
 As each group has its say on Bobbi's singledom and marriage prospects (and state of their own), Company begins to question the old adage that the grass is greener on the other side.

 For over thirty years Patti LuPone has thrilled audiences with a mixture of her stunning pipes and ever present sass.
 A true queen of the theatre, she has won two Tony and Grammy Awards for her achievements.
 Do not miss what is sure to be a fantastic chance to see her in her element.

 Opening night: 17 October 2018

 As an advisory to adults who might bring young people.
 All persons under the age of 16 must be accompanied by and sat next to the accompanying adult.
 They may not sit on their own within the auditorium.
 If children do have separate seats you could be refused entry.
 All persons entering the theatre, regardless of age, must have a ticket.

 Two hours and 20 minutes including an interval

 Patti LuPone as Joanne

 Richard Fleeshman as Andy